America's Historic Triangle

-A living-history museum of 17th-century Virginia, Jamestown Settlement evokes the world of America’s first permanent English settlement.
+A living-history museum of 17th-century Virginia, Jamestown Settlement evokes the world of America’s first permanent English settlement and the convergence of the Virginia Indian, English and west central African cultures.
 Learn the story of Jamestown through gallery exhibits and living-history interpretation in outdoor settings.
 Explore a re-created Paspahegh town, board a re-creation of one of the three ships, hear a matchlock musket fire in the re-created 1610-14 fort.
-See the newly renovated galleries at Jamestown Settlement, and take in the new 4-d theater presentation of “Bacon’s Rebellion.”
+See the newly renovated galleries at Jamestown Settlement, and take in the 4-D theater presentation of “Bacon’s Rebellion.”

 The site of America’s first permanent English settlement, Historic Jamestowne offers a wealth of activities: witness archaeology in action at the 1607 James Fort excavation, see the original 17th-century church tower, tour the Visitor Center with its multimedia presentation, tour the Archaearium which displays many of the artifacts unearthed in the fort, and drive the scenic Island loop road.